Who is at risk for nephrotic syndrome?

 How is nephrotic syndrome treated?

 There is no cure for nephrotic syndrome, but your doctor might tell you to take certain medicines to treat the symptoms and to keep the damage to your kidneys from getting worse.
+Talk with your doctor or a member of your dialysis care team about your medication options.
+They may prescribe:

-- Medicine to control blood pressure and cholesterol can help prevent you from having a heart attack or a stroke.
+- Medicine to control blood pressure and cholesterol which can help prevent you from having a heart attack or a stroke.

-- Medicine to help your body get rid of extra water can help control your blood pressure and can reduce swelling.
+- Medicine to help your body get rid of extra water which can help control your blood pressure and can reduce swelling.

 Is there a special diet for nephrotic syndrome?